Search tip: “Control+F” (or “Command+F” on a Mac)

 You can log on to myIRB, open the myProjects tab then navigate to “Pending Forms” and click the IRB ID number of your study.
 At the bottom of the screen, under “History”, click on the link for the form you are wanting to track (this can be “New” for the new project application, “Mod” for a modification, “CR” for a continuing review, or “Mod/CR” for a modification + continuing review application).
 The pending form is typically at the top of the list.
 Once you have chosen the form link, click on the “Form Workflow” tab at the top of the screen.
 Under “History,” you will see where your application is in the workflow.

-To check whether or not your study has been scheduled to a full board agenda (and when), choose the “IRB ID Number” link under “Pending Forms” for the study you are interested in.
+To check whether or not your study has been scheduled to a full board agenda (and when), choose the “IRB ID Number” link under “Pending Forms” for the study of interest.
 This link will take you to the Project Summary Page for the project.
 Go to the bottom of the Project Summary page to the section marked “History.”
 If your application has been scheduled to a full board meeting, the date of the meeting will be listed under the column titled “Agenda Date.”
 If there is no date listed under “Agenda Date” for your application, then the study has not yet been scheduled to a full board meeting.

 The individual may need to complete their myIRB Profile.